ArceuSLB/Nightfall-Operation-Threat-Intelligence-Report/README.md

 # 🕵️‍♂️ Nightfall Operation – Threat Intelligence Report

-Technical analysis of a real-world social engineering campaign delivering a malicious payload via the domain `night-fall.site`.
-This repository documents the investigation, findings, and threat indicators collected throughout the research process.
+This repository documents the threat research and technical analysis of a real-world social engineering campaign involving the domains `night-fall.site` and `arenawars.io`.
+The goal of this project is to analyze the tactics used by the threat actor, document indicators of compromise (IoCs), and provide defensive recommendations.

 ---